naoshibaikyu/cyborgresistance/halloween.md

 OniSilver: My scouting would provide enough to find us such a place.
 I'm more than glad to be of your assistance.

-MollyHappy: Great!
+Molly Happy: Great!
 I'll rally up the rest of the team.

 Arrietty: Great idea, and I'll ask Roy to drive us.
 Let's throw us one killer Halloween Party!